kawsheh/HybridBody/docs/Day2.md

 In her sleep, Marien dreams of a colossal, blazing sun pulsing with soundwaves that she sub-vocally mimics.
 As the solar surface tears open like a snapped string, Heka leaps into the weightless air toward the heat.
 The instant the sun's fiery steam touches him, Heka's silhouette shatters into the shadow of the giant three-legged crow and dissolves into darkness.

+## Musics
+- Background music for forest with echoing Entity's noise